rdwrome/261fa24/01Scratch/README.md

 - Break down the way to solve to problem into the smallest tasks possible, but in the language you speak to yourself
 - Think like a computer, be literal!
 Algorithmic thinking!

-### Simon Says Pseudocode Share and Pair
+### Simon Says Pseudocode Share and Pair <--! or pbj video https://www.youtube.com/watch?v=okkIyWhN0iQ -->
 - Imagine we are each a dancing machine.
 - Give us precise instructions for a simple dance using at least one function, at least one condition, and at least one loop.
 - I'll do it if you don't want but I'll be tough!

 ## While you Code

-### Pseudocode to start
+### Always be Documenting (especially your debugging!)
+- Including your Pseudocode!
+- Documentation outline in the syllabus

 ### Code Reuse
 - Stand on the shoulders of giants
 - Be a good collaborator

-### Always be Documenting
-- Documentation outline in the syllabus

 ## Tower of Babel (Review of Reading)

-### Stack vs. Heap Review
-- Stack: part of the RAM that remembers variable and function definitions
-- Heap: part of the RAM that remembers data types like lists at an address

 <!-- maybe add compiler information from here https://prismia.chat/shared/computing-basics
 maybe add https://swcarpentry.github.io/shell-novice/ -->

 ## MAKE SURE your Macintosh HD is visible in your "Finder" Preferences
+- Make sure Documents is in username folder (not iCloud)

 ## Command Line